Black Mountain Open Space Park

-Black Mountain Open Space Park is a city park located in the suburbs of San Diego, California.
+Black Mountain Open Space Park is a city park in the northern suburbs of San Diego, California.

 Description

 The park covers 2352 acre in the Black Mountain Ranch and Rancho Peñasquitos area of northern San Diego.
 The park offers numerous trails for hiking and biking, and boasts a variety of native animal and plant species.

 Plant species

 Native plant species preserved in Black Mountain Open Space Park include both chaparral and coastal sage scrub.
 Native to the east and north sides of the mountain, the chaparral community includes manzanita, laurel sumac, lemonade berry, coffee berry, chamise, toyon, and California lilac.
-The coastal sage scrub, native to the south and west faces of the mountain, include white and black sage, California sagebrush, California buckwheat, and California sunflower.
+The coastal sage scrub, native to the south and west faces of the mountain, include Californian white sage and Californian black sage, California sagebrush, California buckwheat, and California sunflower.

 Animal species

 The Black Mountain Open Space Park is home to a wide variety of animal species.
 Mammals include mule deer, bobcat, desert woodrat, and Pacific kangaroo rat, and many others.
 Among the more than 80 birds species that can be found in the park, rare birds like the California gnatcatcher, rufous-crowned sparrow, and northern harrier reside in the area.
 Reptiles include the red diamond rattlesnake and amphibians include the Pacific chorus frog and slender salamander.